 Going back to Genesis 9:27, the use of Enlarge there is a known pun, as Japheth's name is derived from that Hebrew word, phathah.
 But this verse is the only time the KJV translates it Enlarge.
 It's also sometimes words like Entice or Beguile, where sometimes a sexual connotation is implied in the context.
 And the Strongs definition suggests it could mean "to open".
 So the idea of Piercing could come from it, especially as things get clouded through a change in language.

 A Yot added at the beginning of a name is often a sign of being Yah theophoric but then contracted, like Jehoram becoming Joram.
 Yeshua itself is an example of a Yah theophoric being contracted to the point where the letter Yot is all that represents the Holy Name.
 Now I don't think Japheth was a Yah theophoric name originally, but I think a future false Messiah deifying himself while going by that name could seek to re-imagine it as one.

 Those who out of ignorance of how First Century Greek worked try to claim Iesous is really a pagan name.
 May add that they feel a transliteration of a Yah theophoric name should have an Alpha after the Iota.
 But in Greco-Rroman times all Semitic names beginning with Yot began with Iota-Eta.
 And that included Japheth in the Septuagint.
 But this rule wasn't a factor in more archaic times when the spelling of Iapetos was standardized.
 And given the many Semtic via Phonecian influences on Greek, I wonder if Iasus might derive from a more ancient Greek form of Yeshua?

 So I can easily imagine a false Messiah Ben-Joseph etymologically connecting himself to Japheth.
 And interpreting the name Iapetos to mean either "Yah pierced" or "Yah Piercer".
-And either those proposed meaning could have opposite proposed interpretations depending on if he identifies himself with Yahuah or rejects the name of Yahuah.
+And either of those proposed meanings could have opposite proposed interpretations depending on if he identifies himself with Yahuah or rejects the name of Yahuah.
 "Pierced by Yah" or "Yah is pierced".
 And "Yah the Piercer" or "the Piercer of Yah".
 There are multiple options.